ansible/ansible-container-demo/README.md

 # Ansible Container Demo

 [Ansible Container](https://github.com/ansible/ansible-container) can manage the lifecycle of an application from development through cloud deployment.
 In this demo we'll create, test and deploy a new social media app called *Not Google Plus*.
-The application itself comes from a [tutorial](https://thinkster.io/django-angularjs-tutorial), but not to worry, this isn't a programming tutorial.
+The application comes from a [tutorial](https://thinkster.io/django-angularjs-tutorial), but not to worry, this isn't a programming tutorial.
 Instead, we'll focus on how to use Ansible Container through each phase.

 ## Requirements